rojo-rbx/rbx-dom/docs/xml.md

 Elements of this type should be named `Optional` followed by the name of the type.
 As an example, for `Optional<CoordinateFrame>`, the element should be named `OptionalCoordinateFrame`.

 The name of the child element varies depending upon the type `T` is.
-The following is a list ofcurrently valid types for `T`, along with the name of the child element:
+The following is a list of currently valid types for `T`, along with the name of the child element:

 | Type                                  | Child Element Name |
 |:--------------------------------------|:-------------------|